Al Jazeera America: Closure

-On March 27, 2016, CNN correspondents Brian Stelter and Tom Kludt wrote an in-depth analysis of Al Jazeera America's closure.
-Among the many reasons for the closure cited in the article were low viewership and falling oil prices.
-But the article also pointed to "deeper-rooted problems".
-These problems included poor decision making and management on behalf of Al Jazeera higher-ups – specifically CEO Ehab Al Shihabi.
-The article stated that they lacked a business plan and made faulty branding choices such as refusing to change the name "Al Jazeera".
-Stelter and Kludt also suggested that political issues could have played into the channel's demise.
-During the Bush administration, the President and other officials openly criticized Al Jazeera for airing messages from Al-Qaeda figures.
-This could have been part of the reason why Al Jazeera America struggled to get major pay-TV providers like Comcast and DirecTV to carry the channel.
+On February 11, 2016, writing in the television trade magazine Broadcasting & Cable, industry pundit Joe Mohen proposed that the business failure of Al Jazeera America was due to its choice of the wrong distribution channel, specifically subscription television as opposed to over-the-top distribution.
+Mohen argued that distributing content over the internet would have had greater appeal among the young target audience of the network.
+In March, CNN correspondents Brian Stelter and Tom Kludt cited many reasons for the network's closure, including falling oil prices, low viewership, and poor decision making by Al Jazeera executives – specifically CEO Ehab Al Shihabi.
+Stelter and Kludt also suggested that political issues could have been a factor in the channel's demise.
+During the Bush administration, the president and other officials had openly criticized Al Jazeera for airing messages from Al-Qaeda figures.
+This phenomenon was cited as a potential reason for Al Jazeera America's difficulties in receiving distribution from major pay-TV providers such as Comcast and DirecTV.

-On April 12, 2016, Al Jazeera America signed off for the final time; its final program to air on the network was a live three-hour retrospective film titled "Your Stories" that aired twice from 3PM until the shuttering.
-Antonio Mora and Richelle Carey, the first two anchors to appear on air when it launched August 20, 2013, were the last two anchors to appear as the network signed off the air at 8:59 p.m.
-ET.
-Shortly afterwards, a slide was shown with the Al Jazeera logo above a simple message that read "Al Jazeera America is no longer available.
-Thank you for watching" with the network's English web address shown below it, and the channel space initially created by Newsworld International in 1994 subsequently folded and ceased to exist.
+On February 26, 2016, the Al Jazeera America website ceased operations.
+On April 12, Al Jazeera America signed off for the final time.
+Its final program to air was a live three-hour retrospective film titled "Your Stories" that aired twice from 3:00 p.m.
+Eastern Time until the shuttering.
+Antonio Mora and Richelle Carey, the first two anchors to appear on air when it launched in 2013, were the last two anchors to appear as the network signed off the air at 8:59 p.m.
+Shortly afterwards, a slide was shown with the Al Jazeera logo above a message that read "Al Jazeera America is no longer available.
+Thank you for watching" with the network's English web address shown below it.

 During the time that Al Jazeera America was in existence, Al Jazeera English and AJE programs that were shown on Al Jazeera America were geoblocked in the United States owing to agreements with the carriers of Al Jazeera America.
-Programs from Al Jazeera English not shown on Al Jazeera America (such as Empire and UpFront) were some of the few unblocked during the time and therefore visible on Al Jazeera English's website.
-In September 2016, Al Jazeera English's online live stream and the programs which were blocked in the United States during Al Jazeera America's existence were officially un-geoblocked in the United States, making them viewable for the first time since 2013.
+Programs from Al Jazeera English not shown on Al Jazeera America (such as Empire and UpFront) were some of the few unblocked during this time and therefore visible on Al Jazeera English's website.
+In September 2016, Al Jazeera English's online live stream and the programs that were blocked in the United States during Al Jazeera America's existence were officially unblocked in the United States, making them viewable for the first time since 2013.